-Is it us?
-Do you feel guilty about not getting to something?
+Do you feel guilty about not getting something finished at work?
 Is it the job?

-We all have these thoughts and in today’s workplaces there is little room for down time.
-As work demands increase, many of Members feel it’s necessary to start skipping breaks or shorten lunches in order to get the job done.
+We all have these thoughts.
+And in today’s workplaces, there is little room for down time.
+As work demands increase, many Members feel it is necessary to start skipping breaks or shorten lunches in order to get the job done.

 This is not the answer.

-Not only are you selling yourself short financially, but it’s also not good for your work-life balance.
+Not only are you selling yourself short financially, but it is also not good for your work-life balance.

-- Over the course of a 5-day workweek, that adds up to an additional 2.5 hours.
+- Over the course of a five-day workweek, that adds up to an additional 2.5 hours.